Frequently Asked questions .....

 Q: My yard is boring and has little/no traffic.
 What do I do?

-You should create traffic and bill it back to your yard, and then send it out, to create a flow in and out of your yard.
+You should create traffic--and then send it out--to create a flow in and out of your yard.

 Q: My yard is overwhelming because of too much traffic.
 What do I do?